jjansen512/SlackChannelAutomator/README.md

 # Slack Channel Automator

-Webhook Version: `1.6.6` Api Beta Version: `1.5.0`
+Webhook Version: `1.6.6` API Beta Version: `1.5.0`

 **Important:**

-> This extension is a portfolio demo and it can be customized for a particular ticketing system.
-In it's current state, it has not been configured to scrape usernames and ticket IDs or to run the final step of creating the Slack Channel.
-It is available to give a general demonstration of the UI.
+> This extension serves as a portfolio demo and can be customized for a specific ticketing system.
+Currently, it is not configured to scrape usernames and ticket IDs or perform the final step of creating the Slack Channel.
+It is available to provide a general demonstration of the user interface.

-> The extension works with URLs in the following format: `https://t.corp.{your_company}.com/<Ticket_ID>`
->   > It can easily be tailored for any url however.
+> The extension works with URLs in the following format: `https://t.corp.{your_company}.com/<Ticket_ID>`.
+However, it can be easily tailored for any URL.

 ## Introduction

 - The Slack Channel Automator aims to automate the repetitive task of creating a Slack channel to discuss critical production impacting tickets.
-  - Engineers often need to manually open Slack, and navigate between different rooms and DMs to complete this task taking time away from addressing the issue.
+  - Engineers often manually open Slack and navigate between different rooms and DMs to complete this task, which takes time away from addressing the issue.

 - There are two versions of the extension:
-  - The version in the Api directory interacts with the Slack API to fully automate creating a channel and invite users.
+  - The version in the API directory interacts with the Slack API to fully automate the process of creating a channel and inviting users.
-    - In order to use the Api version, a user must enter their BOT token in the code, as well as configure a SlackBot with the _create.channel_ permissions.
+    - To use the API version, the user needs to enter their BOT token in the code and configure a SlackBot with the permissions to create channels.
-    - Functionallity will be added in the future to automate this step so the user doesn't have to manually edit the code.
+    - Future functionality will be added to automate this step and eliminate the need for manual code editing.
-  - The version in the webhook directory is able to be used with a Slack Workspace.
-It sends the user a message via webhook, so they can copy and paste the Slack commands into the message box.
+  - The version in the webhook directory can be used with a Slack Workspace.
+It sends the user a message via webhook, allowing them to copy and paste the Slack commands into the message box.
-- The extension is designed to create channels for tickets that use the SIM portal; however, it can also be used to create any Slack channel directly, and add users in the select menu by manually typing usernames.
+- The extension is designed to create channels for tickets that use the SIM portal.
+However, it can also be used to create any Slack channel directly and add users in the select menu by manually typing usernames.

 ## Installation